-There are 8 weekly quizzes administered via Quercus.
+There are 9 weekly quizzes administered via Quercus.
 The weekly quizzes are designed to test your understanding of the materials that you have learned from this week's lecture.
 Quercus quizzes are released on the Friday of each week when we have a lecture, and you can take them any time before 11:59pm on the Sunday immediately following the release.
 Once the quiz is started, you have 1 hour to finish it.
 Please only start the quiz when you are ready to take it.

 Quizzes are open book.
 Students who miss a quiz will not be given a make-up quiz.
 However, you will have three chances to obtain bonus points (see "Bonus in-class quiz" for details).

-Assignments (15% x 2)
+Assignment (15%)

-There are two assignments in this course.
+There is one assignment in this course.
 The assignment will be posted on Quercus roughly a month before its due date.
-Assignment 1 is due at 11:59pm on Nov 01.
-Assignment 2 is due at 11:59pm on Dec 06.
+The assignment is due at 11:59pm on Nov 29.
 Late assignments will not be accepted, and no extensions will be granted.
 A grade of zero will be assigned if you do not submit an assignment or if your assignment is late.

-The assignment should be done in a 3-4 student group.
-Please submit your assignment group member list by Oct 04.
-To do so, send one email per group containing your members' full names and session numbers with subject line "ECO1500H1F Assignment group" to class email address ECO1500HF.a@course.utoronto.ca.
-For students who do not belong to any group list submitted by the deadline, I will group you with another 2-3 students randomly.
+The assignment should be done in a 4-5 student group, and group members can be from either the LEC0101 or LEC5101 session of ECO358H1F.
+Please submit your assignment group member list by Oct 25.
+To do so, send one email per group containing your members' full names and session numbers with subject line "ECO358H1F Assignment group" to class email address ECO358H1F.a@course.utoronto.ca.
+For students who do not belong to any group list submitted by the deadline, I will group you with another 3-4 students randomly.